Bunkai9448/NHL-07_public/Video-pmf/Readme.md

 ---
 ## Tested Method to create a pmf File

-Follow these steps to create a `.pmf` file, based on resources from [Project DIVA](https://projectdiva.net/community/threads/2020-create-pmf-videos-for-psp-games.2348/) and [FFmpeg](https://ffmpeg.org/).
+Follow these steps to create a `.pmf` file, based on resources from [Project DIVA community](https://projectdiva.net/community/threads/2020-create-pmf-videos-for-psp-games.2348/) and [FFmpeg](https://ffmpeg.org/).

 1. **Obtain the Source Video**
    Start with a video file, such as `nhl.mp4` in the example.